 Finally, I'll be able to CONVERT your old files if needed, so modern software can view and use them (see above).

 The first step is to contact me with some details (see below) and I'll send you a no-obligation quote.
 If you want to fish out and check those floppy disks first, bookmark this page so you can find it later.
 When ready...

 CLICK HERE to email me for a no-obligation quote.

-In your email specify the number of disks, their size (3.5", 5.25" etc.), the type of computer they were used on (PC, Mac, etc.) and what you want done with them (directory listing, total file extraction etc).
+In your email specify the number of disks, their size (3.5", 5.25" etc.) and the type of computer they were used on (PC, Mac, etc.) and what you want done with them (file extraction, disk imaging etc.).
 If you know what type of files they contain (documents, images, spreadsheets etc.) add that too.